oceans404/monad-stake-gate-ui/README.md

 - Enter your parameters:
   - `requiredStakeAmount`: Your desired MON amount (e.g., 0.0069)
   - `name`: A name for your app (e.g., "MyAwesomeApp")
-- Execute the transaction and save your new contract address
+- Execute the transaction and save your new contract address - this is the address of the staking contract for your app

 Alternative methods: